 Faculty | John P. Koch

-JOHN KOCH is Senior Lecturer and Associate Director of Debate.
+JOHN KOCH is Senior Lecturer and Director of Debate.
 His primary research interests include argumentation and debate, citizenship, democratic theory, and presidential rhetoric.
 Other areas of interest are public memory and the intersection of political culture, rhetoric, and sports.

 B.A., Capital University, 2004